Minimally Invasive Delivery

 Biosensing systems for characterizing organoid behaviors and responses in organ-on-a-chip platforms.

-We have designed and developed micro-/nano- drug formulations using both polymers and noble metals for use in controlled drug release, drug delivery, and cancer theranostics.
-For example, novel microparticles made from temperature-sensitive phase-change material were fabricated for multi-stage controlled drug release, and smart gold nanocages were coated with thermosensitive biopolymers as a smart vehicle for laser-assisted drug delivery.
+We have designed and developed micro-/nano- drug formulations using both polymers and noble metals for use in controlled drug release, drug delivery, and theranostics.
+For example, novel microparticles made from temperature-sensitive phase-change material were fabricated for multi-stage controlled drug release, and smart gold nanoparticles were coated with thermosensitive biopolymers as a smart vehicle for laser-assisted drug delivery.